oke-aditya/neural_encryption_networks/docs/templates/keys.md

 # Keys For Secure Encryption

-For secure encryption algorithm one need keys.
-Namely a public key and a private key.
+For secure encryption algorithm one need keys; Namely a public key and a private key.

 ## Public Key